dotlang/language/README.md

 - `:=` type definition
 - `=>` chaining
 - `default(T)` value of type T when it is not initialized
+- `?` check for value existence in fields of union type

 ###Special variables
 `true`, `false`